FactorioCalc/FactorioCalc/docs/guide0.md

 ```

 `importBlueprint` returns a `Blueprint` object.
 The `~Blueprint.convert()`
 method converts the blueprint into a nested group.
-The outer group contained
+The outer group contains
 two inner groups.
 The first inner group is the factory, and the second is the
 beacons the factory used.